Evaluation of The Global Challenges Research Fund (GCRF) – Foundation Stage

 2017-2018; DFID; UK

-The Global Challenge Research Fund (GCRF), run by the BEIS, is a £1.5billion fund to ensure that the UK’s world-leading research base takes a major role in working collaboratively to address the problems faced by developing countries and in pioneering new ways to tackle global problems.
+The Global Challenge Research Fund (GCRF), run by the Department for Business, Energy and Industrial Strategy (BEIS), is a £1.5billion fund to ensure that the UK’s world-leading research base takes a major role in working collaboratively to address the problems faced by developing countries and in pioneering new ways to tackle global problems.

 It will achieve this through supporting challenge-led disciplinary and interdisciplinary research, strengthening capacity for research and innovation within developing countries and providing an agile response to emergencies, where there is an urgent research need.
 The primary delivery partners (DPs) for the GCRF are the Research Councils, the National Academies and the UK Space Agency.

 The GCRF will mobilise the UK’s research base in close partnership with academic and non-academic partners worldwide to address key challenges facing developing countries.
 This will occur through supporting disciplinary and interdisciplinary challenge-led research, which will strengthen capacity for research and innovation within developing countries and the UK, and provide agile responses to emergencies, where there is an urgent research need.
 GCRF funding will include support for research on global issues affecting developing countries such as emerging threats to animal and plant health; flooding and famine resulting from climate change; and health research programmes, including vaccines and viral threat.